NassimAyad87/EvalTest/README.md

 ## Citation

-To cite the 'EvalTest' package in publications, use:
+To cite the 'EvalTest' package in publications, use this script:

 ``` r
 citation("EvalTest")
 ```

+Or just cite as (after the package is published there):

+-   Ayad N (2025).
+EvalTest: A Shiny App to Evaluate Diagnostic Tests Performance.
+R package version 1.0.2.
+CRAN.
+Available from: <https://CRAN.R-project.org/package=EvalTest>